aics-int/napari-allencell-annotator/README.md

 ### 2. Install the plugin
 Click the link corresponding to your OS.
 #### [Windows](https://alleninstitute-my.sharepoint.com/:u:/g/personal/beatrice_bridge_alleninstitute_org/EVOKZ8-PZB5AvO6z6OAjZ_YB2EHbaU9XRc_Z281oM0ctOg?e=skbKzh)
-- From the page above, click the three dots on the top menu bar and select download.
+- From the link above, click the three dots on the top menu bar and select download.
 - Open a file explorer and go to the Downloads folder.
 Use **Option 1** below.
 A prompt window should open and start installing.
 If this fails use **Option 2**.
   - **Option 1**: Double-click the file _install_napari.sh_
   - **Option 2**: Search the file finder for Anaconda Prompt.
 Open version 3.
 Run the following commands one line at a time.